Everyone hates you. You’re a freak. You’re a loser.

 When bullying happens, it comes down to helping kids know they’re connected and they have options.

-Lowery’s team at the adolescent medicine clinic can serve as an advocate at schools, helping parents come up with solutions in individual cases.
+Dr. Lowery’s team at the adolescent medicine clinic can serve as an advocate for families.

 “If we can help with counseling resources, assessments or even medication, sometimes we can help navigate the administrative pathways with parents and the teens,” she said.